ashtasht/killemall/README.md

 You should set the roles you want for each key.
 You can also set an expiration time for each key in seconds using `"expiration"`.

 You need to specify a random `secret` under `"secret"`.

+You need to specify a hostname (you can leave it blank), and the paths of your key and certificate under `ssl.key` and `ssl.cert`.

 As for the database, you need to use MySQL, make a new database (and a user identified with a native MySQL password) and fill the appropriate data under `"db"`.
 Create a new table using
 ```sql